 “Catch people doing something right” is a timeless leadership tip coined by Ken Blanchard, management expert and author.
 It still holds true today.
 It’s not the Employee of the Month Award that makes people want to stay or become more actively engaged.
 It’s working in an environment where people feel valued for their daily contributions.
 To drive engagement -- or get people to care -- employees need to receive thanks and praise every seven days.
 Do your managers know how to give meaningful, sincere appreciation for a job well done?
+Do employees?

 Boost Productivity & Profitability

 "Treat your employees well, and the profits will follow," touted China Gorman, Great Place to Work Institute.
 Research shows that effective recognition practices consistently correlate with higher levels of engagement, retention, productivity and profitability.
 Fortune's 100 Best Places to Work embrace recognition as a critical component of their business models and, as a result, they experience:

 - More actively engaged employees

 - Higher customer satisfaction scores